neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/challenges-html-and-the-web.md

 (difficulty: 🔥🔥)

-❗️ Make sure you execute this command while being located in your 'web-challenges' folder.
+❗️ Make sure you execute this command while being located in your `web-challenges` folder.

-Solve the _Find-the-errors_ challenge by using this command in your terminal:
+Solve this challenge by using this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/html-and-the-web/find-the-errors